Hyde Park Barracks, Sydney: Perimeter Wall and Outbuildings (Barracks Square)

 The northern boundary of the Barracks site is lined with six structures of both one and two storeys.
 Constructed of brick, those of two storeys have had the second storey rendered in imitation of ashlar and painted off-white.
 In the north western corner, the original cell block remains, as does the Superintendent's Apartment midway along the boundary.
 In the eastern corner remnants of the original corner pavilion is visible from outside the Barracks Square.
 The north western corner pavilion, originally used as a cell block, has been substantially altered during its use by the District Court.
-Further alterations were undertaken to convert the cell block and part of the structure to the east into a cafe.
+Further alterations were undertaken to convert the cell block and part of the structure to the east into a café.
 Sections of the ground floor are open to visitors.
 A wooden platform has been constructed to allow the exposed archaeological features to be viewed.
 The interior walls have had various layers of paint and plaster removed in sections, so as to display the multiple renovations the interior underwent.
-The effect created is that of partially completed restoration - a work in progress.
+The effect created is that of partially completed restoration – a work in progress.

-The Southern Perimeter is marked by a wall constructed of stone from the Gladesville Mental Hospital c.1963.
+The southern perimeter is marked by a wall constructed of stone from the Gladesville Mental Hospital c.1963.
 It follows the northern extent of Greenway's original structure, which was demolished in 1909.
-The wall is also marked by the Australian Monument to the Great Irish Famine.
-The Monument consists of a plaque on the wall and a metal table, set with a dinner plate, protruding at a 45-degree angle from the wall.
-The memorial was opened by Governor-General of Australia, Sir William Deane on 28 August 1999.